 According to the United States Courts, bankruptcy helps individuals who can longer pay their debts.
 Typically, debt is taken care of in one of two ways: liquidation or reorganization.
 With liquidation, a person sells their assets to pay back the money they owe.
 Reorganization gives a debtor time to pay back the money they owe through a court-approved repayment plan.

-All bankruptcy cases are handled in federal court under outlines rules in the U.S. Bankruptcy Code.
+All bankruptcy cases are handled in federal court under outlined rules in the U.S. Bankruptcy Code.
 In Maryland, there are bankruptcy courts located within each of the 94 federal judicial districts.

 Types of Bankruptcy